rhythmcache/YetAnotherBootloopProtector/README.md

 - When three markers are present, the module disables all Magisk modules by creating a disable file in each module's folder.
 This action prevents those modules from loading during the next boot, which may help the device boot correctly.

 - The module waits for the boot to complete, checking every 5 seconds.
-If the boot does not complete within a set timeout period (2 minutes by default), the script assumes there is a boot problem, disables all Magisk modules, and reboots the device.
+If the boot does not complete within a set timeout period (2 minutes by default), the module assumes there is a boot problem, disables all Magisk modules, and reboots the device.